developerprince-eng/VillageWorkerCLI/README.md

 2.)
 The Next step is you need to set up is hub for github cli an automation  cli, install scoop for windows using **powershell**        (This doesn't work on with cmd only **powershell**).
 If you are using Linux system I happy to announce that powershell is now       crossplatform there you can get it [here](https://github.com/powershell/powershell).(We will be glade to have you try this out      in linux, but it should work.)

 #### NOTE:
 Powershell is now also available for Unix based system and you can execute and run powershell in an Unix Environment.
+Take note if you are using Legacy Unix Base OS's you are likely going to run Powershell especially on Ubuntu.
+In the event you are using Distros such as POP Os they don't come with libicu6 and other libraries which are essential to support and run powershell.
+Our Dev Community are tirelessy working on increasing support and experience for all developers and Systems.

+#### For Win32 Environment(For Windows)
 ```bash

  [environment]::setEnvironmentVariable('SCOOP','C:\Applications\Scoop','User')